 If you’re worried about the future of your Social Security benefits, you’re not alone.
-Seventy-three percent of adults worry that Social Security will run out of funding in their lifetime.* This concern is shared by both workers expecting to rely on these benefits someday and retirees currently receiving payments.
+Seventy-two percent of adults worry that Social Security will run out of funding in their lifetime.* This concern is shared by both workers expecting to rely on these benefits someday and retirees currently receiving payments.

 It’s no wonder they’re concerned.
 Social Security’s financing issues and a steady stream of headlines such as “Social Security Trust Funds Projected to Be Depleted in 2035” can put us on edge.
 Unfortunately, they can also lead people to claim their benefits early—which could have significant long-term effects on their financial well-being.